ildomm/cc_sq_disbursement/README.md

   - It is a background job that runs every 1 minute.

 ### 2. Order processor for disbursements
-- The processor is responsible for processing the orders and calculate the disbursements.
+- The processor is responsible for processing the orders and calculating the disbursements.
 - The processor has two execution modes:
     - Without parameters: process all the orders from the database when `created_at` = yesterday.
     - With date range parameters: process all the orders from the database when `created_at` is between the given dates.